 We call this system the Feed-Meat Complex.

-At first glance a Feed-Meat Complex might seem, well, complex, but that’s a big reason it has been able to exist in obscurity.
-We’re here to unpack the truth.
+At first glance the Feed-Meat Complex might seem, well, complex, but that’s a big reason it has been able to exist in obscurity.
+We’re here to break it down.

-Over a century of being forced to compete with corporations that had the means to produce and sell their goods on a mass scale has led to an ever decreasing economic viability of independent farming and processing.
-Big meatpackers knew this and were waiting on the other side for near bankrupt farmers with a tempting offer: grow corn or soybeans, and you will be able to make a living, guaranteed.
+Over the past century, the economic viability of diversified, independent farming and processing has diminished, as farmers and ranchers have been forced to compete with corporations producing and selling on a massive scale.
+Big meatpackers knew this and were waiting on the other side for near-bankrupt farmers with a tempting offer: grow corn or soybeans, and you will be able to make a living, guaranteed.

-The plot twist comes when these corporations realized they didn’t need to pay farmers their corn and soy production cost.
+The plot twist: at some point, the corporations realized they didn’t need to pay farmers their corn and soybean production cost.
 Instead, government subsidies could be leveraged to compensate farmers.
 This is the system we see in place today.

-Billions of dollars in taxpayer funded bailouts, subsidies and crop insurance are paid out to farmers each year.
-These subsidies drive farmers to grow crops most beneficial to big meat packers like soybeans and corn — what a coincidence.
+Billions of dollars in taxpayer-funded bailouts, subsidies, and crop insurance are paid out to farmers each year.
+These subsidies drive farmers to grow the crops most beneficial to big meat packers, including soybeans and corn — what a coincidence.

-Pressured by loan policies, trying to keep their families fed, more and more farmers have started to grow corn and soybeans, leading to an oversaturated market and driving prices even lower.
+Pressured by loan policies, trying to keep their families fed, more and more farmers have started to grow corn and soybeans, leading to an oversaturated market and ever-lower feed prices.
 This chain reaction is not lost on big meat corporations.

-The takeaway here is that big meat corporations are, not surprisingly, paying for very little in the system they have created.
+The takeaway here is that big meat corporations are paying for very little within the system they have created.
 It’s been working, so you can bet that there is an incentive to keep it going.

 Think of the big meat packers as the drivers in the feed-meat complex.
 They perpetuate the benefits of this system but often do so indirectly, making their efforts difficult to track.
 Lobbying for the continuation of subsidies is a great example.

-At first glance, it seems that international meat giants only spend a few hundred thousand on lobbying each year (a fraction of their cumulative 470 billion dollar annual revenue (statista.com Corporate Revenue, 2016)), but this is only the tip of the iceberg.
+At first glance, it seems that international meat giants only spend a few hundred thousand on lobbying each year (a fraction of their cumulative 470 billion dollar annual revenue), but this is only the tip of the iceberg.
 These corporations have figured out how to further obscure their interests by deploying an army of lobbying groups based in the U.S. to fight for their interests.
 And yet again, these corporations have figured out they do not have to foot the bill.